hachyderm/community/README.md

 We don't expect our moderators to also have to chase around our community members who are violating rules or need to be reminded of our policy.

-As a community member if you get on our moderators radar you are likely doing something very offensive.
+As a community member if you get on our moderators' radar you are likely doing something very offensive.

 We believe in patience and understanding.